Biological and Medical Physics

 Studies that elucidate the organizing principles governing the complex emergence and behavior of a wide range of technological, biological, and social networks, which take place at the Network Science Institute.
 In the biological area, protein-chip and microarray gene expression data are used to study metabolic, signaling and transcription-regulatory networks that are the key for understanding the cell’s functional organization.
 Additional research involves the spreading of human infectious diseases and the design, implementation, deployment, and maintenance of computational infrastructures for epidemics research.
 This includes the network of interactions by human travel fluxes corresponding to transportation infrastructures and mobility patterns.

-The Nanotechnology revolution has enabled novel approaches to addressing the major problems of disease diagnosis and therapy, leading to the emergence of Nanomedicine as a new paradigm for diagnosis and therapy.
-We have developed several nanoplatforms that offer potential for significant improvements in multi-modal imaging, targeted delivery of therapeutics, and monitoring of outcomes.
-Magnetic liposomal nanoplatforms for theranostics combine multiple functionalities including imaging, magnetic guidance to the disease site, delivery of the drug payload through sustained as well as triggered drug release.
-We have already demonstrated in vivo multimodal imaging using MRI, SPECT and FMT using these nanoplatforms.
+The nanotechnology revolution has enabled novel approaches to addressing the major problems of disease diagnosis and therapy, leading to the emergence of nanomedicine as a new paradigm for diagnosis and therapy.
+Nanoplatforms offer the potential for significant improvements in multi-modal imaging, targeted delivery of therapeutics, and monitoring of outcomes.
+Magnetic liposomal nanoplatforms for theranostics combine multiple functionalities including imaging, magnetic guidance to the disease site, and delivery of the drug payload.
+In vivo multimodal imaging using MRI, SPECT and FMT using these nanoplatforms has already been demonstrated.

 The use of advanced optical imaging technology in tandem with new molecular-targeted probes for the optical biopsy of cancer to detect precancerous lesions, to guide targeted therapies, and to monitor the mechanisms of treatment escape by cancer cells related to tumor heterogeneity and drug-resistance at the molecular level.